redis/redis-doc/commands/hincrby.md

-Increments the number stored at _field_ in the hash stored at _key_ by _increment_.
+Increments the number stored at the _field_ in the [Redis hash](/docs/data-types/hashes) stored at the _key_ by the _increment_.
-If _key_ doesn't exist, a new key holding a hash is created.
+If the _key_ doesn't exist, a new key holding a hash is created.
-If _field_ doesn't exist, the value is set to `0` before the operation is performed.
+If the _field_ doesn't exist, the value is set to `0` before the operation is performed.

 The range of values supported by `HINCRBY` is limited to 64-bit signed integers.

 @return

-@integer-reply: the value at _field_ after the increment operation.
+@integer-reply: the value at the _field_ after the increment operation.

 @examples